* MSCI global equity gauge slips from near-record highs

 * Wall Street set to open lower

-* Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh (Updates prices, adds euro zone inflation)
+* Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh (Changes byline, dateline, updates throughout)

 By Tom Wilson

-LONDON, Nov 29 (Reuters) - World shares slipped on Friday as a leading index strained for a record high, with investor nerves from Asia to Europe gnawing away over how or when the United States and China can agree a truce in their damaging trade war.
+LONDON, Nov 29 (Reuters) - World shares slipped on Friday as a leading index strained for a record high, with nerves gnawing away from Asia to Europe over how, or when, the U.S. and China can agree a truce in their damaging trade war.

-The MSCI All Country world index, which tracks shares in 49 countries, fell 0.2% to 548.48 points, short of a record 550.63 scaled in January 2018 before the eruption of tensions over trade between Washington and Beijing.
+The MSCI All Country world index, which tracks shares in 49 countries, fell 0.2% to 548.48 points, short of a record 550.63 scaled in January 2018 before the tensions over trade between Washington and Beijing broke out.

-European shares clawed back some ground after opening lower, but by late morning, the broad Euro STOXX 600 was down 0.1%, still near a four-year high.
+European shares clawed back ground after opening lower.
+The broad Euro STOXX 600 was flat after opening 0.5% lower, still near a four-year high.

-Asia saw a sombre session, with MSCI's broadest index of Asia-Pacific shares outside Japan falling 1.1%.
+Asia had earlier endured a sombre session, with MSCI's broadest index of Asia-Pacific shares outside Japan falling 1.1%.

 The sell-off came as investors grew uncertain over how U.S. markets will perceive the latest clash between Washington and Beijing over Hong Kong.